signalapp/libsignal/swift/README.md

 3. Use `pod install` or `pod update` to build the Rust library for all targets.
 You may be prompted to install Rust dependencies (`cbindgen`, `rust-src`).

+4. Either disable "Swift Compiler - General - Explicitly Built Modules" (`SWIFT_ENABLE_EXPLICIT_MODULES`), or add a (non-recursive) header search path to `$(PODS_ROOT)/LibSignalClient/swift/Sources/SignalFfi`.
+(Sorry.)

-4. Build as usual.
+5. Build as usual.
 The Rust library will automatically be linked into the built LibSignalClient.framework.

 [GitHub Releases]: https://github.com/signalapp/libsignal/releases